Lunar sortie: NASA sorties

 On 4 December 2006, NASA announced a "Global Exploration Strategy" and lunar architecture that would implement the Vision for Space Exploration.
 The planned lunar missions would begin with four-person crews making several seven-day sortie missions to the moon until the power supplies, rovers and living quarters of an outpost are operational.

 Private lunar sorties

 As of 2010, Space Adventures is a NewSpace company offering advance booking to allow private individuals to take a future lunar mission involving travel to circumnavigate the Moon.
 Pricing has been announced at US$100 million per seat.
 This mission will utilize two Russian launch vehicles.
 One Soyuz capsule will be launched into low Earth orbit by a Soyuz rocket.
-Once in orbit, the manned capsule will dock with a second, unmanned, lunar-propulsion module which will then power the circumlunar portion of the trip.
+Once in orbit, the crewed capsule will dock with a second, uncrewed, lunar-propulsion module which will then power the circumlunar portion of the trip.
 No time frame for the first mission has been announced.